P-AshishKumar/cross111/README.md

 # Hello folks!👋

 My name is Ashish Kumar.
-I am a backend developer at cerner corporation.
-I am from india.
+I am a backend developer with experience in building microservices , REST API and ability to perform well in a team.
+Passionate about coding and willing to learn new technology and collaborate.

 ## 🔧 Langueages & Tools